Less snow, more ice expected from Sunday winter storm in D.C. area

 A more serious winter storm warning covers areas to the west, including northern Fauquier, western Loudoun and Frederick counties and locations to the west.
 Here, about 2 to 4 inches of snow is most probable, with a heavier coating of ice up to 0.25 inches or so.
 Amounts may increase to about 3 to 6 inches toward Interstate 81 but, even there, the snow should change to ice.

-The potential for several hours of ice buildup on trees, especially west and northwest of Fairfax County, along with strong winds, could cause some limbs to snap triggering scattered power outages.
-However, we don’t expect widespread power issues because temperatures will be rising and the storm will be fairly fast-moving.
+The potential for several hours of ice buildup on trees, especially west and northwest of Fairfax County, along with strong winds, could cause some limbs to snap, triggering scattered power outages.
+However, we don’t expect widespread power problems because temperatures will be rising and the storm will be fairly fast-moving.

-On the backside of the storm early Monday morning, some scattered snow showers could redevelop with a quick coating possible.
-However, we expect area roads to mostly be passable on Monday — except perhaps in our far western areas.
+On the backside of the storm early Monday morning, some scattered snow showers could redevelop, with a quick coating possible.
+However, we expect area roads to be mostly passable on Monday — except perhaps in our far western areas.

 Snow and ice accumulation